 Your academic background, clinical experience, and leadership ability are crucial components to be considered for admission to Nursing@Georgetown.

-To be eligible to apply, you must be a U.S. citizen or permanent resident, have a Bachelor of Science in Nursing (BSN) degree or CNL from a U.S. Department of Education and NLNAC or CCNE-accredited institution, hold a current U.S. Registered Nurse (RN) license, and have successfully completed (“C” or better) a three-credit course in Statistics.
-AG-ACNP/CNS students are required to hold the Advanced Cardiovascular Life Support (ACLS) certification prior to entering the program.
+To be eligible to apply, you must be a U.S. citizen or permanent resident, have a Bachelor of Science in Nursing (BSN) degree or CNL from a U.S. Department of Education and NLNAC or CCNE-accredited institution, hold a current U.S. Registered Nurse (RN) license, and have successfully completed (“C&” or better) a three-credit course in statistics.
+AG-ACNP students are required to hold the Advanced Cardiovascular Life Support (ACLS) certification prior to entering the program.

 As part of the Nursing@Georgetown application process, you will be asked to provide the following:

 - A current resume or curriculum vitae

 - A video essay, no longer than four minutes, that describes how your personal and professional experiences have prepared you for an advanced practice role.
 This video essay replaces an on-campus, in-person interview.

 - Three letters of recommendation from:

 - A clinical supervisor or nurse manager (who directly supervised you in a clinical setting)

 - A professor, faculty member, or academic advisor (who can provide meaningful input regarding your academic record)

-- A practicing advanced practice nurse (APRN) who has served as a mentor or who you have shadowed (preferably in the APRN role to which you are applying).
+- A practicing advanced practice nurse (APRN) who has served as a mentor or whom you have shadowed (preferably in the APRN role to which you are applying)

 - The Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) if your native language is not English